 - They cannot be claimed as a dependent on someone else’s tax return.

-- They have modified adjusted gross income in 2021 less than the following amounts:
+- They have modified adjusted gross income (MAGI) in 2022 less than the following amounts:

 |Credit||Single Filers||Married Filers|